Thursday, August 27, 2020

 [The Avi Ezri asks how can the Rambam say part of the commandment is to be קדש like Hashem if the Midrash at the beginning of Kedoshim says we can't be קדש like Hashem.
 The answer seems obvious, the midrash means our kedusha can't equal the level of Hashem's.
 However, the commandment here is to come as close as we can to Hashem's middos.
 No one can claim to be as רחום as Hashem, but we are to emulate this as best as possible.
 I think that is what he answers too.]

-How can the Rambam coclude law 5 by saying that the mitzvah leads to being in the middle path if he continues into law 6 saying that the mitzvah is doing actions similar to Hashem?
+How can the Rambam conclude law 5 by saying that the mitzvah leads to being in the middle path if he continues into law 6 saying that the mitzvah is doing actions similar to Hashem?

 The son of the Rambam was asked what is the novelty of this mitzvah any more than ואהבת לרעך כמוך?
 The Lubavitcher Rebbe (Likutay Sichos volume 34 sicha 2 on Ki Savo) says the answer lies in the words of the Rambam "היא שצונו להדמות בו יתעלה כפי היכולת".
 The mitzvah is to do the actions with intent to follow in the middot of Hashem.
 In the words of the Rebbe, והיינו ש"והלכת בדרכיו" אינו ציווי הבא לחייב את האדם על ההנהגה (בפועל) ברחמים וחנינה וכיו"ב, כ"א הוא ציווי על ההתדמות — "להדמות בו יתעלה כפי היכולת", שהתנהגותו ברחמים וחנינה כוונתה ומטרתה היא להתדמות לבורא (אלא שבדרך ממילא באה ההנהגה בפועל). ונמצא, שמצוה זו היא מחובת הלבבות, שכוונת האדם בהנהגתו ברחמים וחנינה וכו' צ"ל (לא (רק) משום שהשכל מחייב להתנהג באלו הדרכים משום שהן הנהגות טובות וישרות, אלא) כדי "להדמות בו יתעלה", דמכיון שדרכים אלו הם דרכיו של הקב"ה, לכן הוא מתדמה לו, וכדיוק לשון רז"ל "מה הוא כו' אף אתה כו'", שכל כוונת האדם בהליכה זו היא כדי להדמות לבורא.
 With this we understand the previous Rambam.
-Since the mitzvah is to do actions to be like Hashem's actions, therefore it will lead a person to have the perfect balance of the middot like Hsahem and be in the middle path.
+Since the mitzvah is to do actions to be like Hashem's actions, therefore it will lead a person to have the perfect balance of the middot like Hashem and be in the middle path.

 Prayer Without Worship